CROssBAR Knowledge Graphs

 - molecules used for treatment (i.e., drugs and drug candidate compounds).

-Relations between different types of biological entities are expressed by the edges of the graph.
-Types of edges vary according to the defined relationships.
-The edge labels for a relation between:
+Relationships between same and different types of biological entities are expressed by the edges of the graph.
+Types of edges vary according to the defined relationship.
+The edge label for a relationship between: